-Work burnout and stress is a very real thing.
-I see it all the time, but I don’t allow my carer to be so much a part of me that I get to that point.
-I don’t need to seek a way to get balance in my life like so many of my professional peers do.
+Work burnout and stress for many of my colleagues who don’t have what I have is a very real thing.
+I see it all the time.
+That is why I cannot ever imagine living that way, why I don’t allow my carer to be so much a part of me that I get to that point.
+I don’t need to seek a way to get balance between my work and my life like so many of my professional peers do.
 I already have it.
 And that is because I continued to travel into my thirties.
 Yes I have many more responsibilities now than I did when I was twenty, hell even when I was twenty five, but travel has helped me deal with that.

 A big part of this is knowing that I am my own man.
 There is a danger here of course of that slow, inevitable decline into the grumpy old man persona, but for now I am immensely comfortable in my own company and have the self confidence and self esteem to know that I do not need anyone else for company or identity, so solo travel for me is a far more rewarding experience now than it ever was.
 Far from looking for company or other backpackers to have awesome adventures with in my early twenties, I’m just as happy spending time on my own exploring a city or a country on my own terms.

 But there is a much more profound aspect to travel in my thirties too.
 When I was younger I was still forming a lot of my opinions, asking questions and bouncing around the world in a sense of bemused wonderment.